skip to content

 An interesting fact about Shadow Refuge is it will reveal you if you’ll step outside of it early.

-In Deception skills, one of the greatest strengths in Open World is Blinded which will protect you from enemy attacks.
+In Deception skills, one of the greatest strengths in Open World is which will protect you from enemy attacks.

 Thieves Guild's thieves will always consist of one with dual-pistols, one with dual-daggers, and one with just a main-hand sword on a core thief.